Orders $165+ ship free! Under $165? Just a $35 flat-rate shipping fee.

 Specialty Food

 • Kodiak Island Smokehouse – A must-stop for wild-caught Alaskan seafood, smoked right here in Kodiak.
+We take pride in offering the island seafood Kodiak is famous for.
 Browse our hand-packed gift boxes, local souvenirs, and unique flavors to bring home — or drop by for custom fish and game processing.

 • Cactus Flats – Kodiak’s local health food store, offering organic groceries, supplements, and a curated selection of locally made foods, skincare, and cosmetics.